 We have engaged the University of Canberra as our research partner for this major project and will continue to share updates with you next year ahead of the report’s launch.

-Additionally, we have recently appointed Dr Susie Moloney (RMIT University) as Executive Director of our new centre for place-based research and action which will be established in early 2021.
-This Centre will be the home of the dropping off the Edgeresearch, serve as a repository of models of good practice and accompany communities in their efforts to build resilience.
+Additionally, we have recently appointed Dr Susie Moloney (RMIT University) as Executive Director of our new Centre for Just Places which will be established in early 2021.
+This Centre will be the home of the Dropping off the Edge research, serve as a repository of models of good practice and accompany communities in their efforts to build resilience.

-We are grateful to Gendel Philanthropy and the Victorian State Government for the initial funding to establish the centre.
+We are grateful to Gandel Philanthropy and the Victorian State Government for the initial funding to establish the centre.